United States Department of Justice (DOJ)

 What is the Department of Justice?

 The mission of the United States Department of Justice is to enforce the law and defend the interests of the United States according to the law.
-In addition, the DOJ is responsible for ensuring public safety against threats foreign and domestic.
+In addition, the DOJ is responsible for ensuring public safety against both foreign and domestic threats.
 Also, the DOJ provides leadership in preventing and controlling crime.
 They seek punishment for those guilty of unlawful behavior and ensure the fair and impartial administration of justice for all Americans.

 Judiciary Act of 1789

 The Judiciary Act of 1789 created the Office of the Attorney General.
-Initially, the office began with one person working part-time.
-The person understood the law and had the duty “to prosecute and conduct all suits in the Supreme Court in which the United States shall be concerned, and to give his advice and opinion upon questions of law when required by the President of the United States, or when requested by the heads of any of the departments, touching any matters that may concern their departments.”
+Initially, the office began with one part-time employee who understood the law and had the duty “to prosecute and conduct all suits in the Supreme Court in which the United States shall be concerned, and to give his advice and opinion upon questions of law when required by the President of the United States, or when requested by the heads of any of the departments, touching any matters that may concern their departments.”

 The legal workload quickly became too much for one person, and several assistants were hired for the Attorney General.
 Eventually, the caseload grew, and private attorneys were retained to work on cases.